 In the last decade, social media platforms have embedded themselves in the human resources function in companies worldwide.
 Companies like LinkedIn and Indeed have built empires based on clever deployment of social media to assist in the hiring and networking processes, even as human resource professionals use social media for more than finding the next great executive or software engineer to propel the business forward.
 Social media plays a key role in hiring, firing and all aspects of employee management and relations.
 Various studies and surveys have shown that up to 80% of all companies make some use of social media platforms in human resource decisions.

 The March 21st passing of the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) has dramatically altered the rules of engagement for social media companies.
 The new law amends and clarifies that the Communications Decency Act of 1996 was never intended to legally protect websites that unlawfully promote and facilitate prostitution and human trafficking or websites that should have known their platform was being utilized for such activities.
 The bill also creates new areas of civil liabilities for companies and necessitates more active monitoring of online accounts.
-In their recent Client Alert, colleagues William M. Sullivan, Jr. and Fabio Leonardi examine the immediate and future ramifications of the bill.
+In his recent Client Alert, colleague William M. Sullivan, Jr. examines the immediate and future ramifications of the bill.

 Under Section 7 of the National Labor Relations Act (NLRA), all employees have a right to engage in protected concerted activity, even if they are not unionized.
 Such activities include those performed for the mutual aid or protection of all employees, such as discussing the terms and conditions of employment.
 An employer is prohibited by the Act from interfering with, restraining or coercing employees from exercising their Section 7 rights.
 In the past decade, there have been a number of important cases decided by the National Labor Relations Board (NLRB), the agency that protects the rights of employees to join together and improve wage and working conditions, that impact social media policies.
 In fact, many of the decisions have struck down social media policies as unenforceable under the NLRA.
 If any provision in a social media policy is vague or overbroad and can be read as restricting activities protected by Section 7, that provision will likely be found unlawful and unenforceable by the NLRB.